rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 To integrate with *E-Money* Payment method, follow the steps given below.

 ## 1. Sending Transaction Data to API Charge
-API request should be done from merchant backend to acquire QR code and deeplink to Gojek app.
+API request should be done from merchant backend to acquire QR code and deeplink URL to Gojek app.
 The table given below describes the various elements required for sending the transaction data to the *Charge API*.

 | Requirement    | Description                                                  |
 | -------------- | ------------------------------------------------------------ |